RascalSoftware/RAT-Docs/source/tutorial/customModels.rst

         bilayerRough = params[6]
         waterThick = params[7]

-The next two inputs are arrays of all the bulk in and bulk out values for all the contrasts, and 'contrast' is an integer telling the script which contrast it should calculate.
-The reason for passing the values of the bulk phases is that these are needed to calculate the SLD's of the layers if they are hydrated.
+The next two inputs are arrays of all the bulk in and bulk out values for all the contrasts, and ``contrast`` is an the index of the contrast the script should calculate.
+The reason for passing the values of the bulk phases is that these are needed to calculate the SLDs of the layers if they are hydrated.
 So, to calculate the SLD of the Oxide layer, we take the known SLD for Silicon dioxide, and then use the oxide coverage parameter to calculate the effective SLD of the oxide.
 Because we define our coverage as a parameter between 0 and 1, where 1 is full coverage and 0 is fully hydrated, we can work out this SLD as a simple ratio between oxide SLD and water SLD

 :math:`SLD_\mathrm{Hydrated layer} = (Hydration * SLD_\mathrm{water}) + ((1-Hydration)*SLD_\mathrm{layer})`

-The input parameter *bulk_in* is an array which is a list of the current SLD's for all the contrasts, so the current SLD of the water (which may be being fitted) is given by bulk_out(contrast).
+The input parameter ``bulk_in`` is an array which is a list of the current SLDs for all the contrasts, so the current SLD of the water (which may be being fitted) is given by the value of ``bulk_out`` at the index ``contrast``.
 Therefore, the effective SLD of the oxide layer at a particular contrast is given by:

 .. tab-set-code::
     .. code-block:: Matlab